harryhuayuanchong/harryhuayuanchong/README.md

 ## 🚀 About Me

-I'm the co-founder & CEO of MeowX, specializing in Zero-Knowledge Proofs (ZKP).
+I'm the co-founder & CEO of AnyEx, specializing in Zero-Knowledge Proofs (ZKP).
 With a Ph.D. in EECS focused on ZKP, I bring a unique blend of academic expertise and practical experience to the blockchain and crypto space.

 ### 🔭 Current Role
 - Founder & CEO at AnyEx